 In IntelliJ IDEA, a module is an essential part of any project – it's created automatically together with a project.
 Projects can contain multiple modules – you can add new modules, group them, and unload the modules you don't need at the moment.

-Modules consist of a content root and a module file.
+Generally, modules consist of one or several content roots and a module file, however, modules can exist without content roots.
 A content root is a folder where you store your code.
 Usually, it contains subfolders for source code, unit tests, resource files, and so on.
-A module file (the .iml file) is used for keeping module configuration, including content or source roots, dependencies, framework-specific settings in facets, and so on.
+A module file (the .iml file) is used for keeping module configuration.

 Projects with multiple modules

 IntelliJ IDEA allows you to have many modules in one project, and they shouldn't be just Java.
 You can have one module for a Java application and another module for a Ruby on Rails application or for any other supported technology.

 An application that consists of a client side and a server side is a good example a two-module project.